 How to Get Rid of An Abuser (Instead of Engaging in A Toxic Interaction)

-Wondering how to deal with abusive behavior without lashing out?
-Here are some handy solutions.
+Here are some handy solutions if you’re wondering how to deal with abusive behavior without lashing out.

 • Dissolve the trauma bond.

-After rationalizing your decision, you should consider your options and weigh the risks of leaving.
-The mutual abuse isn’t doing you any favors.
+After rationalizing your decision, consider your options and weigh the risks of leaving.

 • Talk to a family member or therapist.